History of Aaron Civale in Timeline

 June 23, 2021: Injured List Placement

-On June 23, 2021, Aaron Civale was placed on the injured list with a middle finger sprain, despite leading MLB in wins with 10 at the time.
+On June 23, 2021, Aaron Civale was placed on the injured list due to a middle finger sprain.
+At the time of his placement on the injured list, Civale led MLB in wins with 10.

 On January 13, 2023, Aaron Civale agreed to a one-year, $2.6 million contract with the Guardians, avoiding salary arbitration.